SEO Web Design: How to Optimize Your Design to Rank Better

 Published:

-SEO, copywriting, and design are three aspects of web development that go hand in hand.
-More importantly, they’re all critical for helping people find your website, understand what you do, and take action.
-In auditing and writing copy for over 100 websites, I’ve found that all three need to be strong to make a great website — so my recommendations for optimizing conversions often factor in all three.
+SEO web design is critical for helping people find your website, understand what you do, and take action.
+In auditing and writing copy for over 100 websites, I’ve discovered the design elements that make a great website.

 Free Download: 77 Examples of Brilliant Web Design

-With that in mind, I’m sharing tips and advice to help you understand how to optimize your website design and copy for SEO performance.
+With that in mind, I’m sharing tips and advice to help you understand how to optimize your website design with SEO in mind.

 Table of Contents

-While keyword optimization remains a critical aspect of SEO strategy, a more holistic approach that integrates SEO principles into design and development, as well as copywriting, ensures that your website is user-friendly, conversion-focused, and optimized for higher ranking on search engines.
+This holistic approach to SEO ensures that your website is user-friendly, conversion-focused, and optimized for higher ranking on search engines.

 At a high level, know that you’ll need to consider a blend of written, visual, and technical elements that include: